Patra3/PM-Plugins/FancyTag/README.md

 #FancyTag
 Easily create stylish nametags.

-Currently broken, please do not use.
+Currently broken, please do not use yet.